Wag3s vs DeBank: On-Chain Dashboard vs Tax-and-Accounting (2026)

 - internal-transfer classification and reward characterisation;

-- a defensible taxable gain (Folio) or company accounting + FEC (Ledger).
+- a defensible taxable gain (Folio) or company accounting and the FEC (Ledger).

 Why on-chain-only matters for tax

 A tax computation needs completeness across both on-chain wallets and centralized-exchange accounts.
-An on-chain-only view omits CEX acquisitions and disposals that set cost basis and create taxable events — the completeness failure that silently understates the picture.
+An on-chain-only view omits the CEX acquisitions and disposals that set cost basis and create taxable events, the completeness failure that silently understates the picture.
 Using an on-chain-only dashboard as the tax basis is the specific error this comparison flags.

 When to use which